A Cinematic Opera in Three Acts

 The story begins at the dawn of time.

+The story begins at the dawn of time.
+A land near the mountains of Ararat becomes the cradle of a people who create, love and dream.
 The Tree of Life emerges as the central symbol — a source of wisdom, strength and continuity.

 The Beginning